fdwr/sigkill.dk/writings/smoothies.md

 ### Grapefruit spinach

-* A peeled grapefruit.
+* A peeled grapefruit

-* Two handfuls of spinach.
+* Two handfuls of spinach

-* Some apple juice.
+* Some apple juice

-* A bit of soy milk, just to thin it further.
+* A bit of soy milk, just to thin it further

-* Ice cubes.
+* Ice cubes

-* A banana.
+* A banana

 Much more bitter than I expected.